Causal inference for social network data: Methods

+The asymptotic variance $\sigma^{2}$ of $\hat{\psi_n}$ is given by the asymptotic variance of $D_n(\mathbf{O})$, the sample average of the influence function of the estimator.
 The proof of Theorem 1 is in the Appendix.
-In Section \ref{sec:hubs}, below, we discuss settings in which the conditions for this theorem fail to hold, and ways to recover valid inference for conditional estimands in some of these settings.
-Broadly, the proof has two parts: first, to show that the second order terms in the expansion of $\hat{\psi}-\psi$ are stochastically less than $1/\sqrt{C_{n}}$, and second, to show that the first order terms converge to a normal distribution when scaled by a factor of order $\sqrt{C_{n}}$.
-The proof that the second order terms are stochastically less than $1/\sqrt{C_{n}}$ is an extension of the empirical process theory of \citet{van1996weak} and follows the same format as the proof in \citet{vanderlaan2012}.\textbf{ }For the proof that the first order terms converge to a normal distribution, we rely on Stein's method of central limit theorem proof \citep{stein1972bound}.
+Broadly, the proof has two parts: first, to show that the second order terms in the expansion of $\hat{\psi_n}-\psi_n$ are stochastically less than $1/\sqrt{C_{n}}$, and second, to show that the first order terms converge to a normal distribution when scaled by a factor of order $\sqrt{C_{n}}$.
+The proof that the second order terms are stochastically less than $1/\sqrt{C_{n}}$ is an extension of the empirical process theory of \citet{van1996weak} and follows from the proof in \citet{vanderlaan2012}.
+For the proof that the first order terms converge to a normal distribution, we rely on Stein's method of central limit theorem proof \citep{stein1972bound}.
 Stein's method allows us to derive a bound on the distance between our first order term (properly scaled) and a standard normal distribution; this bound depends on the degree distribution $K_{1},...,K_{n}$.
 We show that this bound converges to $0$ as $n\rightarrow\infty$ under regularity conditions and our running assumption that $K_{max,n}^{2}=o(n)$.

-When all nodes have the same number of ties, i.e. $K_{i}=K_{max,n}$ for all $i$, then the rate of convergence will be given \textit{$\sqrt{C_{n}}=\sqrt{n/K_{max,n}^{2}}$}.
-When $K_{max,n}$ is bounded above as \textit{$n\rightarrow\infty$}, then the rate of convergence will be $\sqrt{n}$.
-This is the setting covered in \citet{vanderlaan2012}.
-When $K_{max,n}\rightarrow\infty$ but some nodes have fewer than $K_{max,n}$ ties, the exact rate of convergence is between $\sqrt{n/K_{max,n}^{2}}$ and $\sqrt{n}$ (inclusive) but is difficult or impossible to determine analytically, as it may depend intricately on the topology of the network.
+When all nodes have the same number of ties, i.e.\ $K_{i}=K_{max,n}$ for all $i$, then the rate of convergence will be given by $\sqrt{C_{n}}=\sqrt{n/K_{max,n}^{2}}$.
+When $K_{max,n}$ is bounded above as \textit{$n\rightarrow\infty$}, as in \citet{vanderlaan2012}, the rate of convergence will be $\sqrt{n}$.
+When $K_{max,n}\rightarrow\infty$ but some nodes have fewer than $K_{max,n}$ ties, the exact rate of convergence is between $\sqrt{n/K_{max,n}^{2}}$ and $\sqrt{n}$ but is difficult or impossible to determine analytically, as it may depend intricately on the structure of the network.
 The inferential procedures that we describe below do not require knowledge of the rate of convergence.

+In Section \ref{sec:hubs}, below, we discuss settings in which the conditions for this theorem fail to hold, and ways to recover valid inference for conditional estimands in some of these settings.